karanewell/BellaBeatCaseStudy/READMEwithGoogle.md

 ## PHASE FOUR: ANALYZE
 *Utilize data analysis tools to draw conclusions*

-Determine the significance of removed datasets.
-Both heart rate and weight can be gathered by participants in order to better to understand consumer activity.
-As such with the limited data, and lack of participants these two datasets were deemed inconclusive and unreliable.
+Using the formula =COUNTUNIQUE I was able to gather the distinct values of the Id column in each tab to validate the number of participants

+-daily_activity: 33
+-sleep_recorded_days: 24
+-hourly:
+  -steps: 33
+  -calories: 33
+  -intensity: 33

+Through running this code we discover the total number of participants is more accurately equal to 33.

+The following columns returned limited participants: heartrate_seconds: 14 and weightLogInfo: 8

 ## PHASE FIVE: SHARE
 *Interpret and communicate results to make data-driven decisions*
 ## PHASE SIX: ACT